khanna7/BARS/transmission_model/outputs.md

   * 1: partnership added

 ### Infection Events
 Infection events are recorded in the file defined by *infection.events.file* in the model properties file.
 The format is csv with each row recording an infection event.
+An infection event is also recorded when an infected persons enters the model.
+In that case, only the person 1 attributes are recorded.
 The columns are:
 * tick: the time step at which the event occurred.
 * p1: the id of the infector (the infected person)
 * p1_age: the age of p1 at the time 'tick'